alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 Odds of writing eventually: 60%

 One hypothesis of the world is that positive and negative reinforcement plays a much larger role in behavior than people think it does.
-I'm partial to this, because I've been playing less Dustforce recently, and this lines up almost exactly with my personal laptop developing sticky key issues that make it *just a bit* more annoying to play.
-Anyways, the game is still great, but it's not a game you want to play with a keyboard that eats 5% of your jump inputs at random.
-It's also affected my blogging motivation - imagine trying to write longform text when your E key randomly sends 0 E presses or 2 E presses each time you touch it.
+I'm partial to this, because I can tell I've played less Dustforce recently, almost entirely because of my personal laptop developing sticky key issues that make it *just a bit* more annoying to play.
+The game is still great, but it's not a game you want to play with a keyboard that eats 5% of your jumps at random.
+This also affected my blogging motivation.
+Imagine trying to write longform text when your E key randomly sends 0 E presses or 2 E presses each time you touch it.
-So far, blogging has been saved by either writing on work laptop or plugging in an external keyboard.
+So far, blogging has been saved by either writing on my work laptop or plugging in an external keyboard.
-Neither of those solutions work for Dustforce, since I'm principled enough to not install it on my work laptop, and my external keyboards have [key ghosting issues](https://www.microsoft.com/applied-sciences/projects/anti-ghosting-demo).
+Neither of those solutions work for Dustforce, since I won't install it on my work laptop, and my external keyboards have [key ghosting issues](https://www.microsoft.com/applied-sciences/projects/anti-ghosting-demo).

 My personal laptop is getting pretty worn down, and I'm going to need to replace it before I travel